juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

 </head>
 <h1>Introduction</h1>
 <p>You ever just cruise—no destination, no passenger-as if the solution to your dilemmas is not an action but a destination?
 It was the summer of 2024 in Austin, TX, immersed in that patchoulli alloy of dopeheads ensconced in spiritual not religious bric-à-brac and techno venture capitalists convertibles bristling over the polleny river air wherein the highway's hypnosis begat a meditation music itself in me.
 I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
 Just as my summer playlist is light, playful and tropical, so too should be my winters gritty, wistful and cold.
 I set forth to create a template of tracks for each passing season.
 The pattern, albeit heterodoxical but personally satisfying, was as follows:</p>
-<p style="font-style: italic">The Vibe Setter, Season's Essence, Space City Rapper, Feminine Energy, Masculine Edge, A Special Album</p>
+<p style="text-align:center; font-style: italic;">The Vibe Setter, Season's Essence, Space City Rapper, Feminine Energy, Masculine Edge, A Special Album</p>
 <section>
     <table>
         <thead>